-An arm lift or brachioplasty is a body contouring procedure designed to deal with loose and sagging skin of the arms.
+An arm lift or brachioplasty is a body contouring procedure designed to address loose and sagging skin of the arms.

 Operating Time: 2 Hours